jakebathman/tailwindcss-uk-docs/source/docs/upgrading-to-v1.blade.md

   }
 ```

 #### 2.11.
-Remove any configuration you haven't customized
+Remove any configuration you haven't customised

 One of the philosophical changes in v1.0 is that we are encouraging people to use their configuration files solely for specifying _changes_ from the default config, rather than including the entire default config _plus_ their changes.

-Every single key in the config file is optional (in fact the file itself is optional too), so if there are things you've never customized, you're encouraged to remove them entirely.
+Every single key in the config file is optional (in fact the file itself is optional too), so if there are things you've never customised, you're encouraged to remove them entirely.

 For example, if you aren't specifying a custom separator or prefix or enabling the `important` option, you can remove them entirely: